K-Stability of Fano spherical varieties: Modified K-stability criterion for -Fano spherical varieties

 \begin{exa} Consider the space of all conics in $\mathbb{P}^2$.
 It may be identified with $\mathbb{P}^5$ by identifying a conic with its equation, which has six coefficients.
 Consider the action of $\mathrm{SL}_3(\mathbb{C})$ on this space.
 We see that it is a spherical variety with open orbit the orbit of nondegenerate conics, isomorphic to the symmetric space $ \mathrm{SL}_3(\mathbb{C})/N_{\mathrm{SL}_3(\mathbb{C})}(\mathrm{SO}_3(\mathbb{C})) $.

-There is another smooth and Fano spherical embedding of the symmetric space $\mathrm{SL}_3(\mathbb{C})/ N_{\mathrm{SL}_3(\mathbb{C})}(\mathrm{SO}_3(\mathbb{C}))$, called the \emph{variety of complete conics}.
-It may be constructed as the closure in $\mathbb{P}^5 \times (\mathbb{P}^5)^*$ of the set of couples $(C,C^*)$ where $C$ is a nondegenerate conic in $\mathbb{P}^2$ and $C^*$ is the dual conic, defined as the set of tangents to $C$.
-This construction was generalized by De Concini and Procesi \cite{DCP83}, to define \emph{wonderful} compactifications of symmetric spaces under an adjoint semisimple group, which are often Fano so provide numerous potential examples.
+There is another smooth and Fano spherical embedding of the same symmetric space, called the \emph{variety of complete conics}.
+It may be constructed as the closure in $\mathbb{P}^5 \times (\mathbb{P}^5)^*$ of the set of couples $(C,C^*)$ where $C$ is a nondegenerate conic in $\mathbb{P}^2$ and $C^*$ is the dual conic, defined as the space of tangents to $C$.
+This construction was generalized by De Concini and Procesi \cite{DCP83}, to define \emph{wonderful} compactifications of symmetric spaces under an adjoint semisimple group, which are often Fano so provide numerous examples where Corollary~\ref{cor_sym} applies.

 The moment polytope corresponding to the variety of complete conics is the following.

 It is easy to check our K-stability criterion for this manifold, and we obtain that the variety of complete conics admits Kähler-Einstein metrics. \end{exa}